How do I know if it's my intuition or fears speaking?

 • Fear = survival reaction

-Learning the difference
+Learning the Difference

-When a feeling, impulse or thought arises, you can ask yourself 5 concrete questions:
+When a feeling, impulse, or thought arises, you can ask yourself 5 concrete questions:

-1. Is this quiet or busy?
+1. Is this calm or urgent?

-• Intuition = still
+• Intuition = calm

 • Fear = urgency